ruralinnovation/workflow-tiles/README.md

 - 500K size limit per tile

 - `-ab` or `--detect-shared-borders` can be used to reduce the size of polygon by using same simplification on shared borders

-TODO : Make them into either one script or one makefile